DimedS/kedro-ibis-bigquery/README.md

 pip install kedro ibis-framework[bigquery] kedro new
 ```
 I named my project `kedro-ibis-bigquery`, answered all the other questions with the default options, and received a `kedro-ibis-bigquery` folder containing an empty [default Kedro project](https://docs.kedro.org/en/stable/get_started/kedro_concepts.html#kedro-project-directory-structure).
 This folder includes template folders and files for project configuration, data, source code, project metadata in `pyproject.toml`, and a description in `README.md`.
-Additionally, when creating a new project, there were options to add default linting, docs, and testing tools, which help maintain the project according to best software development practices. [[NOTE(deepyaman): Some more recommendations on capitalization; again, not doing a full job of this.]]()
+Additionally, when creating a new project, there were options to add default linting, docs, and testing tools, which help maintain the project according to best software development practices.

 2. I created a new empty Kedro pipeline using the following command:
 ```